 Nowadays, the 58-million-shillings mausoleum has become a tourist attraction.
 Numerous artefacts, some forged from Copper by an elite apprentice of blacksmiths, reside here.
 The most priced are Koitalel’s three batons, his Nokirwet, Sharit and Chamtany Batai.
 He was carrying his batons when he met with his death at Ketbarak village.
 The Nokirwet, on the other hand, was a tool he used in his prophecies.
 The Sharit, a club, was his symbol of leadership, and the Chamtany Batai was his walking stick.

 One striking war artefact not to miss seeing is the Ngotit.
 It was a spear that the elders used to bless the warriors before a war.
 There are also tools for livestock branding.

 A team of scholars led by Britain-based Kipnyango Seroney helped recover these items from a British Museum.
 There are plans also to retrieve Koitalel’s sandals and headgear.
 Elders, led by members from Koitalel’s lineage, insist however that the collection will not be complete without the return of the legend’s head believed to still be in Britain.

 The compound around the mausoleum grows all kinds of traditional herbs with varying medicinal qualities.
 The Sinendet, for instance, heralds success.
 There are quite a few palm trees (Sosiot) here as well.
 You will find palm trees around most homesteads in this part of Kenya.

 That is how a tribal warrior became a national hero and a Kenyan legend.
 Just a few yards from the memorial lies his headless remains in a cemented grave flanked by a traditional Nandi hut.
-Why the British still holds on to his head after more than a century remains a mystery.
+Why the British government still hold on to his head after over a century remains a mystery.
 Is it out of respect or fear?
 We may never know.
 If you are touring the North Rift circuit, add this place to your bucket list.